bramiozo/PubScience/README.md

 * duplicated n-gram coverage ratio (see [Rao et al.](https://arxiv.org/pdf/2112.11446)) to identify error logs
 * Encoding degarbling
 * file-format headers/endings
+* using fasttext-based language detectors remove text-sections that exceed a pre-set fraction being _other lingual_ based on a per-line basis. e.g. if >50% of the paragraph or document is non-English we remove that paragraph

 The core function here is the extract the _text intended to be read_.